danninemx/burger/homework_instructions.md

 After completing the homework please add the piece to your portfolio.
 Make sure to add a link to your updated portfolio in the comments section of your homework so the TAs can easily ensure you completed this step when they are grading the assignment.
 To receive an 'A' on any assignment, you must link to it from your portfolio.

 ---

-### One More Thing

-This is a really tough homework assignment, but we want you to put in your best effort to finish it.

-If you have any questions about this project or the material we have covered, please post them in the community channels in slack so that your fellow developers can help you!
-If you're still having trouble, you can come to office hours for assistance from your instructor and TAs.

 ### Reminder